-They found:
+The following were found:

-for closed mats 50-276 g/m2
+closed mats 50-276 g/m2

-for a dryadeto-firmetum (cushion sedge lawn) 91 g/m2
+Dryadeto-firmetum (cushion sedge lawn) 91 g/m2

-for a Salicetum herbaceae (herbaceous willow lawn) 85g/m2
+Salicetum herbaceae (herbaceous willow lawn) 85g/m2

-in the case of an oxyrietum (acid grassland) 15 g/m2
+Oxyrietum (acid grassland) 15 g/m2

-on a calcareous rubble heap 1 g/m2
+on limestone scree 1 g/m2

-Photosynthesis in dwarf shrubs is less intense than in herbaceous species; however, because their total leaf area is larger and the growing season is longer at lower alpine levels, higher primary production occurs.
+Photosynthesis in dwarf shrubs is less intense than in herbaceous species; however, because their total leaf area is larger and the growing season is longer at lower alpine belts, higher primary production occurs.

-The most unfavourable conditions are found in the snow valleys, i.e. where in the area of silicate rocks the snow on the northern slope thaws very slowly and gradually releases the surface from the edge.
-Therefore, a zonation with decreasing aperiod can be distinguished in a very small area.
+The most unfavourable conditions are found in the so called “snow hollows (Schneetälchen)” with chionophytes, i.e. where in the area of silicate rocks the snow on the northern slope thaws very slowly and gradually releases the surface from the edge.
+Therefore, a zonation with decreasing snow-free period can be distinguished in a very small area.
 The soil at such sites is rich in humus and slightly acidic, always well moistened with meltwater, but therefore also relatively cool.
-With an aperiod of three months a normal Carex curvula lawn develops.
-If the growing season is shortened to two months, Salix herbacea becomes predominant, a species of willow that only sticks the shoot tips out of the ground, so that its leaves form a dense lawn.
-This willow, however, only fruits when the aperiod is three months after winters with little snow.
+With a snow-free period of three months a normal Carex curvula lawn develops.
+If the growing season is shortened to two months, Salix herbacea becomes predominant, a species of willow that only sticks the shoot tips out of the ground, so that its leaves form a dense lawn or flat espalier.
+This willow, however, only fruits when the snow-free period is three months after winters with little snow.
 A number of very small species, such as Gnaphalium supinum, Alchemilla pentaphylla, Arenaria biflora, Soldanella pusilla, Sibbaldia procumbens, and others, join it.
 With an even shorter vegetation period, mosses can grow that do not need to form flowers and fruits, namely Polytrichum sexangulare (P. norvegicum).
-If the aperiod is also too short for these green mosses, only Anthelia juratzkana, a liverwort that looks like a mouldy coating, will grow because the moss grows in symbiosis with a fungus and feeds partly saprophytically.
+If the snow-free period is also too short for these green mosses, only Anthelia juratzkana, a liverwort that looks like a mouldy coating, will grow because the moss grows in symbiosis with a fungus and feeds partly saprophytically.
 After snowy winters, this zone does not aperture at all.

-On firn surfaces in the nival stage, the last living organism to be found is the alga Chlamydomonas nivalis, which gives the snow surface a pink sheen (◘ Fig. I-48).
+On firn surfaces in the nival belt, the last living organism to be found is the alga Chlamydomonas nivalis, which gives the snow surface a pink sheen or rosy hue (◘ Fig. I-48).

-Since raw rock soils predominate in the Alpine stage, the chemical composition of the rock plays a major role for the vegetation, it determines the soil reaction.
-The floristic differences between the limestone Alps and the Central Alps with siliceous rocks are very striking.
-Accordingly, a distinction is made between calcareous or basophilic species and calcareous or acidophilic species.
-Often they are vicariant species, as in the well-known example of alpine roses: Rhododendron hirsutum on limestone, Rh. ferrugineum on silicate rock or acid humus soil.
+Since bare rock soils predominate in the Alpine belt, the chemical composition of the rock plays a major role for the vegetation, it determines the soil reaction.
+The floristic differences between the “Limestone Alps” and the Central Alps with siliceous rocks are very striking.
+Accordingly, a distinction is made between calcareous or basophilic species and limestone-avoiding or acidophilic species.
+Often, there are vicariant species, as in the well-known example of alpine roses: Rhododendron hirsutum on limestone, Rh. ferrugineum on silicate rock or acid humus soil.
+Other examples are: Achillea atrata, Carex firma, Gentiana clusii, Sesleria coerulea on limestone and Achillea moschata, Carex curvula, G. kochiana, Sesleria disticha on silicate soils.

 ◘ Fig. I-48 Chlamydomonas nivalis as the highest-occurring organisms in snowfields at 5,000 m altitude on the northern slope of Shah Fuladi, Kohe Baba, Afghanistan.
 They are found in old snowfields in all mountains (photo: Breckle).

-From 1969 to 1976, within the framework of the International Biological Programme (IBP) on the Patscherkofel near Innsbruck, the ecosystems of the dwarf shrub heaths were investigated on the following three sample areas above the present forest line (Larcher 1980):
+From 1969 to 1976, within the framework of the International Biological Programme (IBP) on the Patscherkofel near Innsbruck, the ecosystems of the alpine dwarf shrub heaths were investigated on the following three sample areas above the present forest line (Larcher 1980):

-Vaccinium heath (1,980 m NN), in a wind-protected hollow with winter snow protection: Vaccinium myrtillus 3, V. uliginosum 2, V. vitis-idaea 1, Loiseleuria procumbens 1, Calluna vulgaris 1, Melampyrum alpestre 1, mosses 1, lichens 1.
+Vaccinium heath (1,980 m asl), in a wind-protected hollow with winter snow protection: Vaccinium myrtillus 3, V. uliginosum 2, V. vitis-idaea 1, Loiseleuria procumbens 1, Calluna vulgaris 1, Melampyrum alpestre 1, mosses 1, lichens 1.